 Master of Social Work (MSW)

-The MSW curriculum consists of 60 hours of graduate study, including field internship that can be completed in 2 calendar years of full-time study.
-The School offers full-time, part-time, distance education, or advanced standing program options.
-Students with a Bachelor of Social Work may be eligible for the advanced standing program, which consists of 33 hours of graduate study including three required hours taken in the summer term on the main campus.
+The MSW curriculum consists of 60 hours of graduate study, including field internship that can be completed in two calendar years of full-time study.
+The School offers full-time, part-time, online education, or advanced standing program options.
+Students with a Bachelor of Social Work may be eligible for the advanced standing program, which consists of 33 hours of graduate study including three required hours taken in the summer term.
 The first year of the program is structured to provide the knowledge, skills, and values required for all social work practice.
 This includes environment, and field instruction.
 The advanced year provides instruction in advanced direct practice, advanced social policy, program evaluation, 12 hours of electives, and advanced field internship.
 The field education office places students in an internship in the Baton Rouge area or an agency near the student’s home that will provide a good educational experience in a supervised setting.

 Professional social work education has a strong tradition of interweaving theory and practice through a field internship program.
 In addition to classroom studies, students in the MSW program at LSU normally spend about 240 hours each semester in a social service agency.
 All placements are arranged by the field office within the school.
 The school has a large number of field placements in a wide variety of settings, including family and children’s services, hospitals, counseling centers, mental health agencies, community centers, legislative offices, and advocacy groups.
 The internship program allows students to develop their practice skills and to apply theory and knowledge in real-life settings.